JimReijnhoudt/ASOstool-v2/README.md

 -   Username: rstudio
 -   Password: rstudio

-Select the ASOstool-v2 directory to start a new project in Rstudio.
+Create a new project in R-studio by directory > Select ASOstool-v2 directory.

 #### 4. Set up SSH keys (first time only)